-Ben Martin writes and teaches on the cultural history of twentieth-century Europe.
+Ben Martin writes and teaches on the history of twentieth-century international cultural relations.
 His book, The Nazi-Fascist New Order for European Culture

 (Harvard University Press, 2016) tells the story of how the German-Italian Axis sought to create a "New Order" in European cultural life in the 1930s and during WWII.

 First, my article on how fascist Italian intellectuals promoted their arts policy internationally is now out (and free to download): “Fascist Italy’s Illiberal Cultural Networks: Culture, Corporatism and International Relations,” in L. Cerasi, ed., Genealogie e geografie dell’anti-democrazia nella crisi europea degli anni Trenta (Venice: Edizioni Ca’ Foscari, 2019): 137-158.